sleeyax/flare-floss/floss/qs/db/data/oss/readme.md

 # Strings from Open Source libraries

+This directory contains databases of strings extracted from open soure software.
+FLOSS uses these databases to show the user when a string is likely from a library.

+There is one file for each database.
+Each database is a gzip-compressed, JSONL (one JSON document per line) file.
+The JSON document looks like this:

+    string: "1.0.8, 13-Jul-2019"
+    library_name: "bzip2"
+    library_version: "1.0.8#3"
+    file_path: "CMakeFiles/bz2.dir/bzlib.c.obj"
+    function_name: "BZ2_bzlibVersion"
+    line_number: null

 The following databases were extracted via the vkpkg & jh technique:

   - bzip2 1.0.8#3